Braves vs. Brewers Player Props Betting Odds

 Olson Stats

-- Matt Olson has 95 hits with 19 doubles, two triples, 32 home runs, 59 walks and 80 RBI.
-He's also stolen one base.
+- Matt Olson has 95 hits with 19 doubles, two triples, 32 home runs and 60 walks.
+He has driven in 80 runs with one stolen base.

 Olson Recent Games